protonemedia/laravel-splade-docs/custom-vue-components.md

 ## Renderless Vue component

 Using renderless Vue component allows you to separate the template from the script.
 The built-in Splade components are built this way.
-This allows you to put all the logic in the Vue component, and keep the template and styling in Blade.
+This allows you to put all the logic in the Vue component and keep the template and styling in Blade.

-Let's take the Counter example, extract the `increase` method, and add a `render` method that exposes the `count` value and the `increase` method:
+Let's take the Counter example, extract the `increase` method and add a `render` method that exposes the `count` value and the `increase` method:

 ```vue
 <script>